Colorado AI Act in · EU AI Act (High-Risk) in · ISO 42001 + NIST AI RMF + OpenClaw + Agentic AI — organized into editable implementation artifacts

 AI Agent Security Governance

-No competing product maps both OWASP Agentic Top 10 and OWASP LLM Top 10 into ISO 42001 controls, adds MCP protocol governance, and provides open-source agent risk mapping — all in purchasable, customizable templates.
+No competing product maps both OWASP Top 10 for Agentic Applications and OWASP LLM Top 10 into ISO 42001 controls, adds MCP protocol governance, and provides open-source agent risk mapping — all in purchasable, customizable templates.

-ACT Tier 2 covers OpenClaw, Manus, AutoGPT, CrewAI, LangGraph, and any autonomous agent architecture.
+AI Controls Professional covers OpenClaw and MCP-based agent architectures, with governance principles applicable to any autonomous agent deployment.
 The governance documentation addresses shadow AI agent deployments, supply chain compromise scenarios (including the ClawHavoc registry attack pattern), credential isolation, persistent memory governance, and decommissioning obligations.

 The MCP Security Governance Checklist is the first purchasable governance artifact dedicated to the Model Context Protocol — covering server inventory, 20 security controls across 6 categories, and a 7-step vetting workflow.